 2. FUT hair transplant surgery

-Medications are the most common form of hair loss treatment.
-There are numerous medications that can improve hair growth and prevent hair loss.
+- Medications are the most common form of hair loss treatment.
+Numerous medications can improve hair growth and prevent hair loss.
 Some of these drugs include minoxidil or Regaine, and Finasteride (Propecia).
-Another commonly used drug is the Dutasteride.
+Another commonly used drug is Dutasteride.
 However, it is yet to get approval from the FDA.
 As such, Doctors prescribe it as an off-label medication.

 Summary

 Hair loss affects a significant number of people.
-One of the most common methods of treating hair loss is the use of medications.
-These medications include Finasteride and Dutasteride — both have been shown by research to prevent hair loss.
+One of the most common methods of treating hair loss is the use of medications, especially DHT blockers.
+These medications include Finasteride and Dutasteride, and both have been shown by research to prevent hair loss.

 References